 Orecchiette with Cauliflower

-Heat oil in a large casserole over medium heat, remove from heat, add anchovy filets, and mash with a fork.
-Meanwhile, bring cauliflower water back to a boil.
-Add pasta to boiling water, cook until al dente (9–12 minutes), and drain.
+- In a large, heavy-bottomed pot over medium heat, add the oil.
+When the oil is hot, turn off the heat, add the anchovies, and mash the fillets with a fork.
+Meanwhile, bring reserved cooking water back to a boil.
+Add the pasta and cook until al dente, 9–12 minutes; drain.

-Transfer pasta to casserole with anchovies, stir over medium heat, add cauliflower, salt, and pepper and cook for 1 minute.
-Add red pepper flakes, parsley, and serve.
+- Transfer the pasta to the pot with anchovy oil.
+Heat over medium, stirring, then add the cauliflower, season with salt and pepper, and cook for 1 minute.
+Add chile flakes and parsley; serve.